 - operatingSystem (optional)

 Device Onboarding Info

 If a new device is onboarded, the device onboarding info is shared via a side channel.
-Within this information, all key material is exchanged to access the identity.
+With this information, all necessary data is exchanged to access the identity.
 So this should be kept very secure.

 - name (optional)